 Do you remember Young House Love?
 I loved reading their blog, and they were advocates for renovating in phases.
 I had always been of the mindset- fix it once and don’t waste your money covering the ugly.
 But we totally couldn’t afford to do the whole bathroom the way we wanted right now.
 We could have done a ‘meh’ renovation on the whole room… or we could renovate in phases.
 We chose the latter and I’m SO happy we did!
 We knew the bathtub had to go.
 Our flooring was peeling back and we were pretty sure the subfloor had bad water damage too- so that had to go as well, although we couldn’t afford to lay the tile we want in there permanently.
 There was really nothing wrong with the vanity or toilet- so we decided those would have to wait.

-Here's what we did for ‘Phase 1' of our renovation:
+Here’s what we did for ‘Phase 1’ of our DIY Bathroom Remodel:

 - Painted EVERYTHING to get rid of that awful pink

 - New shaker door and textured window (along with all the other doors and windows in the house)

 - New farmhouse trim and baseboards (along with all in the house)

 - New toilet seat (it was broken)